admin-shell-io/questions-and-answers/README.md

 **[How to use isCaseOf to indicate 'alternative' semanticIDs of AAS elements?](#id46)** <a id="id46"></a><!-- ID: 46 -->

-**Note**: This answer is only valid vor V2 of the meta-model.
+**Note**: This answer is only valid for V2 of the meta-model.
 We work on re-phrasing it for V3.

 [This AAS example](https://admin-shell-io.github.io/questions-and-answers/Examples/isCaseOf_Examples.aasx) contains a template of "Technical Data" submodel with two properties indicating how alterantive semantic IDs can be used in AAS modeling.
 For example, the "ManufacturerName" property, has a semantic ID "https://admin-shell.io/sandbox/SG2/TechnicalData/ManufacturerName/1/1" and two isCaseOf references to a ECLASS and a CDD IRDIs (the references are within the ConceptDescription).